mfussenegger/nvim-jdtls/README.md

 - `$HOME/dev/eclipse` needs to be changed to the folder where you cloned the repository.
-- `$HOME/workspace` needs to be changed to where you want eclipse.jdt.ls to save settings for workspaces.
 - `/usr/lib/jvm/java-14-openjdk/bin/java` needs to be changed to point to your Java installation.